AdobeDocs/analytics-platform.en/help/stitching/fbs.md

 ### Step 3: Privacy Request

-When you receive a privacy request, any identifier info set by stitching process to person ID value is updated in all records to persistent ID value, for the user subject of the privacy request.
+When you receive a privacy request, any identifier info set by the stitching process to person ID value is updated in all records to a persistent ID value for the user subject of the privacy request.

 +++ Details